arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Seal My Divorce Records in Arizona?

 Certain parts of a divorce record are sealed from public access by default.
-These include financial statements, social security numbers, driver’s license numbers, information about under-aged children, details of a victim of abuse, and probate matters.
+These include financial statements, social security numbers, driver's license numbers, information about underage children, details of a victim of abuse, and probate matters.